Are you confused about which object storage provider to choose for your next project?

 As you can see, it is best for static assets that do not require editing.
 On the other hand, files (data) like databases that require editing are not suited for object storage.
 You can only access and upload a whole object at once and cannot modify a part of it.

-Pricing – What makes Spaces Different?
+Pricing – What makes Spaces Different from Amazon S3?

 A simple pricing model is the main reason you might want to consider DigitalOcean Spaces instead of others.
 Starting at $5 per month, Spaces gives you 250GB of storage and 1TB of outbound transfer bandwidth.